vicmak/ProofSeer/README.md

 ProofSeer
 =========

+The implementation of Language Models with Pre-Trained (GloVe) Word Embeddings is found in LM_RNN_GloVe.py.

 A Writing Support System
 This repository contains source files for a writing support system, which is based on a mixture of NLP techniques.
 The code includes: